 Parents/guardians are asked to complete an NYCACS Observation Form immediately following a visit or training session at school or in the community.
 Questions are presented in a yes/no format and request feedback on student engagement, instructional interaction, appropriateness of learning tasks, communication, learning environment, clarity of student performance data, safety, and overall satisfaction with the quality of education observed.
 Open-ended questions solicit further feedback on successes, concerns, and recommendations.
-Observation Forms are then reviewed by the Clinical Supervisor, and Head of School and, for community-based observations, the Director of Transition and Community Outreach.
+Observation Forms are then reviewed by the Clinical Supervisor and Head of School.
 Translation support is provided where needed.

-Across 37 families, 100% of those families expressed overall satisfaction with the quality of education observed, surpassing the goal of 85%.
-Additionally, the overall satisfaction rate across 182 forms was 100%.
+Across 40 families, 100% of those families expressed overall satisfaction with the quality of education observed, surpassing the goal of 85%.